Installation

 Install the server-side SDK of your choice by running a command in your terminal, or by using a dependency management tool specific to your project.

-We have code samples for how to interact with the API endpoints in many different languages.
-Browse the API Reference page and click your language from the top tabs.
+To view API endpoint code samples in different languages, browse the API Reference page and select your language from the tabs.

 OAuth for Authentication